Tokyo University of Pharmacy and Life Science, Department of Molecular Biology, Cellular Biochemistry Lab.

 Tel: +81-42-676-7141 Fax: +81-42-676-7145

-From Oldest Life to Nanobiotechnology
+From the Oldest Life to Nanobiotechnology

 Professor: Akihiko YAMAGISHI, Ph.D.